yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 ```
 The serial output shows the actual CPU register values at the time of the crash.
 Line "Backtrace" below contains PC:SP pairs, with Program Counter (PC) and Stack Pointer (SP) of the current task and further down you see the actual function call stack.

-Under different circumstances you might see a long list of functions in your call stack and you can pinpoint the problem right away (probably a recent change).
+Under different circumstances you might see a long list of functions in the call stack and you can pinpoint the problem right away (probably a recent change).

 Well, in our case it doesn't tell a lot.
-At least it tells us the exception obviously happened in function loop().
+Only that the exception happened in function loop() obviously.
 The question is: in which subfunction, where precisely ?

 ## Evaluating the map file:

 It's time to evaluate the map file which was generated during the build.
 It holds a lot of debug info which can easily help to find the cause of the crash.

-The following steps are done under PlatformIO but similarly apply to ArduinoIDE and should be understand as a rough guide only.
+The following steps are done under PlatformIO but similarly apply to ArduinoIDE and should be understood as a rough guide only.
 You will get the idea though.

 #### 1) Make sure you find the following two files in your project's subdirectory *.pio/build/debug*:
   - *firmware.elf* and *firmware.map*